ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## Search Category {#search}

 Using one or more assets in a search application that directs users to the location from which the assets were retrieved.

-The purpose of defining a distinct Search category is to allow preferences to be expressed about search applications, independent of other categories of use.
-A distinct Search category allows for preferences specific to search applications, even if the use of AI is involved in their implementation.
+Search applications can be complex applications that serve multiple purposes.
+Only those parts of applications that direct users to the location of an asset are covered by preferences for this category of use.
+Preferences for the Search category apply to those parts of applications that provide search capabilities, regardless of what other preferences are expressed.
+This includes the use of titles or excerpts from assets that are used to help users select between multiple candidate options.

+Though search applications often employ AI and so might otherwise be governed by AI Use preferences, preferences regarding AI Use are overridden by preferences for the Search category.

+Parts of applications that do not direct users to the location of assets, such as summaries, are not covered by this category of use.

 The use of assets for Search is a proper subset of Automated Processing usage.